Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

 ### Specific business logic

-For computing the response, the challenger and operator use the ComputeResponse method of the Squaring ResponseCalculator.
-This Squaring response calculator is made with the builder provided by the SDK for non-state-saving calculators, that receives a function to calculate the logic.
+The challenger and operator use the `SquaringResponseCalculator.ComputeResponse()` method for computing responses.
+This Squaring response calculator is made with the SDK-provided builder for non-state-saving calculators, which receives a function for calculating the logic.

-In the specific case of the squaring the function receives an input of an uint256, and performs the squaring of it, returning the result.
+In the specific case of squaring, the function receives an input of an uint256, and performs the squaring of it, returning the result.

-To create the sequence that passes input values to the task spammer, we use the sequence generator in the task manager main (in `examples/incredible-squaring/task-spammer/main.go`), that creates a sequence that on each iterarion advances on 1 and gives as input the iteration number.
+To create the sequence that passes input values to the task spammer, we use the sequence generator in the task manager main (in `examples/incredible-squaring/task-spammer/main.go`) which creates a sequence that advances on 1 and gives the iteration number as input on each iteration.

 ## How to run